kisstamasj/notes/Azure development path/AZ-900 Microsoft Azure Fundamentals/2-could-concepts.md

 ![image](https://user-images.githubusercontent.com/48266482/219363567-6a6f87bd-39c1-4c33-84bd-93229262676b.png)

 ### Software-as-a-Service
-- Provideing a managed service
+- Providing a managed service
 - Pay an access fee to use
 - No maintenancet and latest features